 We’ll see the other side of this coin when we talk about distributor trends, but after decades and decades of rock-solid partnership, the relationship between manufacturers and distributors is starting to get…complicated.

 That’s because many manufacturing trends today are defined by one word: Amazon.
 Amazon changed the game when it redefined eCommerce into a streamlined, all-in-one, irresistibly convenient option for consumers and then for businesses with Amazon Business.
 We’ve talked a lot in the past about the rise of eCommerce and direct-to-consumer (DTC) selling and what they mean for distributors, but what does it mean for manufacturers?

-Manufacturers have a choice to make moving forward: stick with what’s always worked, or dump distributors and connect directly with end users.
+Manufacturers have a choice to make moving forward: stick with what’s always worked, or dump distributors (in some capacity) and connect directly with end users.
 Going DTC can seem like an attractive option moving forward for a number of reasons.
 Cutting out the third party doesn’t just have the potential to raise your profit margins, it puts you in direct contact with your end user, which can offer you major insights into how your product is being bought and used.
 Sounds like a pretty good deal, and, in fact, Forrester predicts that indirect sales will decrease every year for the next decade in favor of the marketplace model like Amazon’s.

 At the same time, though, deciding to go DTC involves dramatic investment in new resources, people, and tech.
 And developing an online presence so your customers can read up on you prior to buying.
 And potentially redesigning your entire eCommerce infrastructure, if you even have any.